Old Man Junier’s Trap

 Bouquet of Flowers

-CM Book Groups - Thursday
+CMI Study Groups - Thursday

 Please join Kelli Christenberry and the CMI study groups for a discussion on ‘Sacredness of Personality’.
 We will be talking through An Essay Toward a Philosophy of Education chapter 5.
 Everyone is welcome!
 You do not have to be participating in of one of the current studies to join in, but please read the chapter ahead of time as we study together the vital ideas on Personhood from this reading!